slugbyte/config/blog/zig/intro/00_why.md

 # why zig

+> TLDR; ramblin about my backound and how it lead me to zig. goto
+> 01\_overview.md for zig explanation.

-I have been developing with Javascript for about 10 years.
-I am super greatfull to everything it has taught me.
-When I first wanted to learn programming, I tried Java, c, ObjectiveC, and swift before I tried JS.
+I have been developing with Javascript as my goto for about 10 years.
+It was the language that unlocked a love for programming in me.
+When I first started to learn programming, I tried Java, c, ObjectiveC, and swift before I tried JS.
 I learned some suuuper funtamentals from these languages, but I was deeply stuck.
-I had spent a few years trying to learn programming, but I still had no idea how to turn an empty folder into an application.
-I was basicly slogging around tuttorial hell.
+I had already spent a few years trying to learn programming, but I still had no idea how to turn an empty folder into an application.
+I was basicly slogging around in tuttorial hell.
 I could easily follow instructions to achieve an outcome of someone elses design, but I didn't really understand things on my own.
 That all began to change when I stared learning Javascript.

+I attribute a lot of the fast learning to the fact that JS/Node.js was the lowest friction developer expierience I had encountered.
+* JS was the first language that I used which had a REPL
+    * it was amazing to be able to spin up node and test out ideas.
+    * For one thing, I am a very dyslexic and learning by reading explantions rarly translates to things sticking in my memory.
+      I often learn by brute force, try something -> fail -> tweek and repeat.
+    * The REPL was lowest friction environment i had encountered for this type of learning.
+No insane IDE config tweeking, no compile times, vm bootings or flashing phones, just type code and immedialy see what happens.
+It was fucking awesome.
+* Contrary to all the JS memes out there, I loved the lack of static typing and all the automatic coersion.
+At the time, I basicly didn't
+know how or when to use what `type`s to solve what probelms.
+It was super freeing at the time to expierament with data without having to care about static type syntax.
+* The event loop felt super easy to utalize.
+In fact it was so easy to use, i didn't event know I was using it for a while, and once I understood it better through expieramentaiton it unlocked a lot of ideas about async problems and solutions for me.
+* node std library was simple and small enough that i could read all the docs in a weekend.
+* finnaly using npm to find and manage packages was so convienent.
+I loved finding librarys on npm and then reading through there package.json dependecies to figure out what those librarys where using.
+I loved looking up things on npm and then jumping into github, and seeing if i counld understand the implamentation well enough that i could roll my own,

+The language's lack of types allowed me to play

+The
+lack of explicit types,

+The
+standard library was small and had easy to read documentaion.
+The

+My introduction to Javascript was through Node.js.
+Node was the first DX that I could wrap my mind around.
+I could easily find librarys and install them with npm.

-When I stated learning JS with Node.js, I had break through after break trough.
+through after break trough.
 In a matter of months I was able to break finnaly break down real world problems into software and build clis, apis, and web frontends that.
 A huge part of that was learning how to model data into JS objects,